Enter the chemical equation and the calculator will readily calculate the number of reactants and products involved in it.

 Output:

-The free stoichiometric equation solver determines the following results:
+The loose stoichiometric equation solver determines the subsequent consequences: